 Naval Air Station Fort Lauderdale

-World War II resulted in military installations in Fort Lauderdale.
-South Florida’s location on the Atlantic coast and year-round warm weather it ideal for training military personnel The Navy set up Naval Air Station (NAS) Fort Lauderdale to provide aviation training for Navy pilots and crewmen.
+World War II resulted in the development of many new military installations, including in Fort Lauderdale.
+South Florida’s location on the Atlantic coast and year-round warm weather it ideal for the military.
+Naval Air Station (NAS) Fort Lauderdale provided aviation training for Navy pilots and crewmen.

 Like most military installations of the era, NAS Fort Lauderdale and its supporting facilities were either built with construction materials that contained asbestos or housed aircraft, vehicles, and vessels made with asbestos-containing materials.
 Consequently, thousands of men and women assigned to Fort Lauderdale during the war were exposed to asbestos.
-Many of these veterans developed asbestos-related mesothelioma and other illnesses 20, 30, 40, and even 50 years later.
+Many of these veterans developed asbestos-related mesothelioma and other illnesses .

 Fort Lauderdale-Hollywood International Airport

 After the war, the Navy decommissioned NAS Fort Lauderdale, which had been built on the site of the city’s Merle Fogg Airport.
-It resumed commercial aviation operations as Broward County International Airport in 1946; after the completion of the permanent terminal in 1959, it was given its current name, Fort Lauderdale-Hollywood International Airport.
+It resumed commercial aviation operations and in 1959 was named Fort Lauderdale-Hollywood International Airport.

 Asbestos was used in large quantities during the construction and modernization of the terminal, and it was also present in airplanes, ground vehicles, maintenance areas, and other parts of Fort Lauderdale-Hollywood.
-Asbestos was even woven into the fabric of firefighters’ emergency clothing, including outer jackets, trousers, and safety gloves to help make them fire-resistant.
+Many workers were exposed to the harmful fibers from these materials.

 Port Everglades is one of the busiest ports in the U.S. It is the world’s third largest cruise ship port; in the 2013-2014 winter cruise season over 40 passenger ships sailed to and Port Everglades.
-Additionally, Port Everglades receives over 4,000 container ship calls a year, and is the South Florida region’s main port for receiving petroleum-based fuels such as gasoline, jet fuel, diesel oil and kerosene.
+Additionally, Port Everglades receives over 4,000 container ship calls a year.

-Port Everglades started in 1928.
+Port Everglades was constructed in 1928.
 Most of its original structures, including warehouses, passenger terminals, fuel bunkers, pipelines, and oil storage tanks contained large amounts of asbestos.
 Asbestos exposure in Port Everglades became a long-lasting workplace safety issue for port workers and seamen alike.

 The port also handled vessels that also contained considerable amounts of asbestos, placing more lives at risk and contributing to the current increase in mesothelioma and asbestosis cases.